swift502/Krteq/README.md

 ## PCB

-The source Kicad 10 project can be found in [source/kicad](source/kicad).
+The Kicad 10 project can be found in [source/kicad](source/kicad).

-To get fabrication files, open the Kicad project and export fab files for a PCB manufacturer of your choice using one of their respective export plugins.
+To generate fabrication files, open the Kicad project and use an export plugin of one of the PCB manufacturers you want to order from.
+The order process is then highly dependent on the manufacturer.

 ### Suggested BOM